0xsequence/sidekick/README.md

 docker run -p -e SEQUENCE_PROJECT_ACCESS_KEY=...
 7500:7500 ghcr.io/0xsequence/sidekick:latest
 ```

-If you don't provide an EVM_PRIVATE_KEY environment variable, a temporary dev private key will be generated for you inside a dev.key file, you can keep using this for developemnt and testing but DO NOT USE THIS FOR PRODUCTION.
+If you don't provide an BACKEND_WALLET_PV_KEY environment variable, a temporary dev private key will be generated for you inside a dev.key file, you can keep using this for developemnt and testing but DO NOT USE THIS FOR PRODUCTION.

 🚨 We recommend to not use a local signer for production, use AWS KMS or Google KMS instead.